Connecting Engineering to the Enterprise – Do You?

 Scenario C describes SAP’s capability to integrate into the other well-known dedicated PLM-systems 3DEXPERIENCE from Dassault Systemes and Windchill from PTC.
 SAP provides, together with specialized partners, own best-in-class integration solutions, so called Product Data Management Integrations (PDMI).
 The integrations take care to connect engineers and its data from the 3DExperience and/or Windchill to the SAP backbone, most efficiently.

 Now, it may be the right moment to elaborate on what needs to be done on which platform and how to connect in more detail (e.g on business scenario and structure-level).
 But this is indeed another story, or even are different stories.
-As an example, read soon in blog-posts more specific facts and needs on asset intense industries (by Lars Fossum) or about trending needs to be connected also in cloud approaches (by Stefan Ziegler), stay tuned!
+As an example, read in other blog-posts more specific facts and needs on asset intense industries (by Lars Fossum) or soon about trending needs to be connected also in private or public cloud approaches (by Stefan Ziegler), stay tuned!

 Why SAP is the right partner to realize the best PLM approach

 In all, increasing efficiency means being faster, saving costs, earning more money, and reducing employee’s frustrations significantly.
 Frustrated employees tend to leave the company.
 A replacement means high effort to find a new qualified colleague, and it also ends up in a costly ramp-up phase.
 Having a person not fully capable yet doing his/her job, and at least one person that is blocked in his/her daily business because of helping the newcomer getting started.
 Again, inefficiency multiplies, and the vicious circle keeps on spinning.